 - Heal relationships/putting affairs in order

-- If desired, arrange for body to be at home, return to home if death is in hospital, hospice, residential facility and stay at home for viewing and/or home funeral.
+- Arrange for body to be at home, return to home if death is in hospital, hospice, residential facility and stay at home for viewing and/or home funeral

 - Guided visualizations, spiritual counseling, referrals to clergy, counselors, etc., for both individuals and family/friends